hzbu820/EC521-Final-Project/slopspotter-extension/README.md

 If the host is unreachable, the background computes a risk score and level:

 - Signals: registry existence (PyPI/npm/crates/proxy.golang), popularity/downloads/release count, recency, name risk, install scripts/wheels-only (npm/PyPI), metadata presence (repo/homepage/license), and a Python stdlib allowlist (e.g., `sys`, `math`, `json`, `os`, etc.) forced to low.
+When the native host is reachable, the same signals are computed server-side in Python and returned via the `signals` object above.
 - Scoring: weighted sum → clamp to [0,1] → `riskLevel`: `>= 0.7` high, `>= 0.4` medium, else low.
 - Metadata links point to the appropriate registry.
 Warning banner shown when using heuristics.

 ## Tests

 - Frontend tests use Vitest.
 Run `npm test`.
 Current coverage: parser import extraction (aliased imports, relative imports, stdlib handling).
+- Backend scoring lives in the native host (Python).
+Run `python -m pytest test/test_scoring_backend.py` from `slopspotter-cli/` to exercise the signal combinators.

-No backend changes are required for these tests.
-The native host still needs real scoring logic to replace the heuristic when available.
+The native host must implement the scoring logic described above; the frontend fallback only runs when the host is unreachable.